PHONE NUMBER: (416) 397-2750

 The accessible pool on-site is used by a variety of school and community groups.

 Beverley is a public school that delivers educational services to those students with a developmental and or physical disability in the down town area.
-We follow an alternative curriculum that mirrors the Ontario Ministry of Education.
+We follow 'A Functional Assessment and Curriculum for Teaching Students with Disabilities'.
 The teachers all have certification in special education.
 There are educational assistants in each class to support the students in accessing educational programming.
 The school offers a wide range of activities geared to this population.
 The library books are categorized using Mayer Johnson picture symbols to allow for the student's independent use if possible.
-This year we have introduced a pre-vocational work experience program for the older students.

 More Information About Beverley School